What is hyper local content marketing? A guide for multi-location retailers

 Don’t forget the product

 Creating authentic content does not mean that it can’t be tactical as well.
 The content should still revolve around the product offerings.
-In fact our data shows that the main reasons for following a local retailer are indeed to be presented with offers and products.
+In fact, Post Office Social client data shows that the main reasons people follow a local retailer are to see offers and products.
 Contrary to our initial belief, when the local retailers deviate too much from talking about products, people lose interest.

 Brands who follow the approach of engaging their local staff often discover that they have untapped potential in their network of local units.
 Imagine if your company shared content to all your local storefronts in ways so that your staff could easily tweak it into their own.
 Imagine how it would make local staff feel to be trusted with this responsibility.
 As mentioned in the intro, companies that do this tend to see a growth in foot traffic as a result of an increase in their organic reach and engagement.
 They can create a meaningful personal brand experience across multiple channels – while communicating even more tactically than from their main corporate channels.
 Marketers get a new source of customer insight and whole organisations benefit from showing trust internally when it comes to communicating with customers.

 You might be wondering if your company is ready?
 If your employees are up for the challenge?
 If your brand will suffer?
 If PR scandals will ensue?
 How much pressure this will put on customer service?
 If so, then you are like all other companies we’ve met.
 Of course this approach is not risk free and it demands an initial investment in time.
 The right strategies, workflows and tools need to be implemented for a successful local activation to take place.
 Brands are still uncovering the benefits and challenges of the local activation approach, but from what we have already seen from our clients, we firmly believe that activating local entities makes sense for both people – and business.
-At Post Office Social, we offer a way to implement and organize a hyper local content marketing strategy.
-We help multi-location businesses produce, manage, and publish social media content that is truly authentic and relevant to an endless variety of very specific target audiences – and all of it is executed in one and the same tool.
+At Post Office Social, we offer a way to implement and organise a hyper local content marketing strategy.
+We help multi-location businesses produce, manage and publish social media content that is genuinely authentic and relevant to a wide variety of very specific local audiences — all in one tool.
+Local content can convert directly, too: stores sell on social through comment sales, where customers simply comment to order, and live sales on Facebook.

 Are you ready to unleash the slumbering marketing potential of your local units?